Science of walking

 Why Walking Posture Matters

 Walking posture affects more than just how you look while moving.
 It influences your energy expenditure, the distribution of forces on your joints, and the alignment of your spine.
 Poor posture can lead to muscle fatigue, joint pain, and even long-term issues like chronic back or hip discomfort.
+The benefits of proper walking posture are both immediate and long-lasting.

-Key Benefits of Proper Walking Posture:
+Key Benefits of Proper Walking Posture

 The Science of Perfect Walking Posture